CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Semaphore and Blocking Pools: Implementation Details

 While the barrier, count-down-latch, and semaphore algorithms use \sqs{} only for synchronization, it is also possible to develop \emph{communication} primitives on top of it.
 In this section, we consider simple blocking pool implementations.

 When working with expensive resources such as database connections, sockets, etc., it is common to reuse them, which usually requires an efficient and accessible mechanism.
 The \emph{blocking pool} abstraction maintains a set of elements that can be retrieved to process some operation, after which the element is placed back in the pool.
-Operations \texttt{put(element)} and \texttt{take()} are provided: \begin{itemize} \item \texttt{put(element)} either resumes the first waiting \texttt{take()} operation and passes the element to it, or puts the element into the pool. \item \texttt{take()} takes one of the elements from the pool (in an unspecified order), or suspends if it is empty: later \texttt{put(e)} operations resume waiting \texttt{take()}-s in the first-in-first-out order. \end{itemize}
+Operations \texttt{put(element)} and \texttt{take()} are provided: \begin{itemize} \item \texttt{put(element)} either resumes the first waiting \texttt{take()} operation and passes the element to it, or puts the element into the pool; \item \texttt{take()} takes one of the elements from the pool (in an unspecified order), or suspends if it is empty: later \texttt{put(e)} operations resume waiting \texttt{take()}-s in the first-in-first-out order. \end{itemize}

 In this paper, we consider two pool implementations: queue-based and stack-based.
-Intuitively, the queue-based implementation is faster since it can be built on segments, similarly to the \sqs{}, and uses \texttt{Fetch-And-Add}-s on the contended path.
+Intuitively, the queue-based implementation is faster since it can be built on segments, similarly to the \sqs{}, and uses \texttt{Fetch-And-Add}-s on the contended path~\cite{LCRQ,YM16}.
 In contrast, the stack-based pool retrieves the last inserted, thus the ``hottest'', element.
 Please note that both algorithms presented in this section are not linearizable and can retrieve elements out-of-order under some races.
-However, since pools do not guarantee that the stored elements are ordered, these queue and stack-based versions should be considered as bags with specific heuristics.
+However, since pools do not guarantee that the stored elements are ordered, these queue and stack-based versions should be considered as bags with specific heuristics; these semantics matches practical applications.

-We start from an abstract solution that does not rely on queues, stacks, or other containers.
-After that, we provide solutions for queue-based and stack-based pools on top of the abstract one.
+We start with an abstract solution that does not rely on queues, stacks, or other containers.
+After that, we provide solutions for queue-based and stack-based pools on top of this abstract construct.